 Base Accident Policy Limits:

-Policy Benefit Period -- 104 weeks from date of injury
+Benefit Period - 104 weeks from date of injury

 *Cardiac/Circulatory Coverage: If a member dies within 48 hours of a Cardiac or Circulatory (Stroke) incident during a covered activity, this policy's Accidental Death Benefit will be paid to the member's family.
 This policy does not provide any other coverage for sickness or illness.
 Therefore, no benefits for any medical expenses incurred as a result of the cardiac or circulatory incident are payable by the US Lacrosse Accident plan.